-The fireworks show in Frisco will continue as planned.
-Hosted by the City of Frisco and FC Dallas, the skies will light the night beginning at 9:30 p.m.
+Fireworks begin approximately at 9:45 p.m. following the conclusion of the FC Dallas match.
+The 20 minute show is one of the largest in North Texas.
 Four FC Dallas parking lots will be available to the public for viewing.
 Public can enter Tundra Platinum, Camry Gold Lot, Corolla Red Lots, and Highlander Green Lots.
-All patrons are encouraged to stay in their vehicles; however, those who venture outside vehicles should social distance at least six feet from people not in their party.
 The public can also check out the fireworks show streamed live on the city’s website at FriscoTexas.gov or watch on Facebook live @cityoffriscotx.
-Please note, the Hotter ‘N Firecracker 5K, cornhole tournament and festival planned for July 3 – 4 are canceled due to COVID-19.

-- Shopping: Shopping is open!
-Stop by the locally-owned boutiques in the Rail District or take advantage of big-store savings at The Centre at Preston Ridge or Stonebriar Centre.
+- Shopping: Stop by the locally-owned boutiques in the Rail District or take advantage of big-store savings at The Centre at Preston Ridge or Stonebriar Centre.

-- Events: Aside from Frisco Freedom Fest, there are a few events happening, including live music around town and the Frisco RoughRiders Texas Collegiate League baseball games.
+- Events: Aside from Frisco Freedom Fest, there are a few events happening, including live music around town and the Frisco RoughRiders baseball games.

 - Places to Eat: All this fun and you're bound to work up an appetite.
-Check to see which restaurants have reopened dine-in or patio service and are continuing to-go/delivery service here.
-If you want to enjoy a good meal while watching the fireworks, consider heading to the Rail Yard, Chito's, Jake's or Rotolo's, which all offer a good view of the show.
+If you want to enjoy a good meal while watching the fireworks, consider heading to the Rail Yard, Chito's or Jake's, which all offer a good view of the show.

 Please remember, this is a family-oriented event.
 No alcohol is allowed and dogs should stay home.
 For up-to-date information, head to friscofreedomfest.org.